 The normal maximum course load for graduate students is nine credit hours per term.
-If a student demonstrates exceptional academic performance, the department graduate program coordinator or the Extended Campus resident center director may approve a maximum one-course overload.
-The Dean of Graduate Programs and Research, or the resident center director may restrict a student's enrollment when deemed in the best interests of the student.
+If a student demonstrates exceptional academic performance, the department chair or designee or the Extended Campus resident center director may approve a maximum one-course overload.
+The department chair or designee, or the resident center director may restrict a student's enrollment when deemed in the best interests of the student.